No booking fees on the app

 Plymouth to Exeter train travel guide

-The train journey from Plymouth to Exeter combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Plymouth, you can get to Exeter in just 55m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Plymouth to Exeter is efficient and offers a scenic and comfortable experience.
+With frequent departures from Plymouth, you can reach Exeter in just 55m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking